rolling-scopes-school/tasks/tasks/stage1-interview(LT).md

 ## What should you know about:
+### General
+1. What is version control?
+2. Fundamental git commands and what they do.

 ### HTML/CSS
 1. Structure of HTML page
-2. Tags ( pairs and unpairs), basic attribytes
-3. Semantic tags
+2. Tags, including attributes
-4. Types of tags ( block, inline, inline-block)
+3. Types of elements ( block, inline, inline-block)
-5. Positions and difference between them
+4. Element positions and difference between them
-6. Display of elements
+5. Display of elements
-7. Units ( px, rem, vh and so on)
+6. Units ( px, rem, vh and so on)
-8. Padding vs margin
-9. Box-model
+7. Box-model
-10. Float

 ### Flex